 - 13. Requirement: Individual Clock Delays: The RCC-FOC must produce at least 9 copies of the selected clock, each of which can be individually phase-adjusted using an FPGA-controlled digital delay line.
 The delay lines must have a granularity of no more than 1ns over a range that is at least as long as the RHIC clock period.
 Justification: To allow phase alignment for each client module (e.g. DSM, TAC).
 The granularity and range are set by the needs of the TAC boards.
 The minimum number of different phases is set by the BBQ crate, which needs 9 different clock phases: one for the QT boards and one for each of the eight TAC board. - 14.
+Requirement: Cycle-to-cycle Jitter: The typical cycle-to-cycle jitter introduced in each copy of the selected clock by the RCC-FOC must be no more than 100ps.
+Justification: This is set by the needs of the TAC boards.
+Once the current set of STAR upgrade detectors are installed, STAR would like to trigger on primary collision vertices within 5cm of the center of STAR.
+The vertex position is determined from the difference between two TAC measurements.
+The resolution of the TAC difference measurement is limited by the jitter between the clocks driving the TAC boards.
+If the RCC-FOC introduces no more than 100ps of jitter into each output clock, than the maximum jitter between TAC clocks is \sim 140ps which corresponds to a 4.2cm jitter on the vertex position measurement. - 15.
 Requirement: output distribution: The RCC-BOC board must make up to 20 copies of the CLOCK, RUN, and LATCH signals available for local distribution.
-The jitter on the clock must be less than 2ns.

 Justification: A STAR crate has between 4 and 17 modules that need synchronous clocks including QT, DSM, and TAC boards.

-15. Requirement: Clock-Control Relative Timing: In both Master and Slave modes, the RCC FOC-BOC combination must maintain the same relative timing between the output clock and the control signals that is produced by the existing RCC/RCF boards.
+16. Requirement: Clock-Control Relative Timing: In both Master and Slave modes, the RCC FOC-BOC combination must maintain the same relative timing between the output clock and the control signals that is produced by the existing RCC/RCF boards.